Nikhitha2027/Code-Generation-and-Debugging-Assistant/README.md

 The current system successfully provides AI-powered code debugging assistance using Large Language Models.
 In the future, the project can be enhanced with the following features:

-- Support for additional programming languages such as C++, Java, Go, and Rust.
+- Support for additional programming languages such as  Go, and Rust.
 - Integration with version control systems like GitHub to analyze repositories directly.
 - Real-time code execution and automated testing within the application.
 - Personalized debugging recommendations based on user coding patterns.